INL/BlackLab/doc/technical/design/plan-relations.md

       X ---starts_sentence_ending_at--> Y
     Small     man    bites    large    dog.

-> **NOTE:** Unification also means changes to how we store the payload and how we index tag attributes (combining them all into one term string? probably provide a way to exclude unique id attributes then?).
+> **NOTE:** should there be a mechanism to exclude certain inline tag attributes (e.g. id) from being indexed in the term string?
 See below.

 ### Where to index relations